ethersphere/bee-docs/docs/learn/technology/what-is-swarm.md

 Swarm can be divided into four main parts:

 1. Underlay Network - A peer-to-peer network protocol to serve as underlay transport.
 2. Overlay Network - An overlay network with protocols powering a distributed immutable storage of chunks (fixed size data blocks).
 3. Data Access Layer - A component providing high-level data access and defining APIs for base-layer features.
 4. Application Layer - An application layer defining standards and outlining best practices for more elaborate use cases.

 ### 1. Underlay Network

-The first part of Swarm is a peer-to-peer network protocol that serves as the underlay transport.
-The underlay transport layer is responsible for establishing connections between nodes in the network and routing data between them.
-It provides a low-level communication channel that enables nodes to communicate with each other directly, without relying on any centralised infrastructure.
+Swarm serves as an underlay transport by establishing connections between nodes in the network and routing data between them.
+This provides a low-level communication channel that enables nodes to communicate with each other directly, without relying on any centralised infrastructure.

-Swarm is designed to be agnostic of the particular underlay transport used, as long as it satisfies certain requirements.
+Swarm is designed to be agnostic of the particular underlay transport used, as long as it satisfies the following requirements.

 1. Addressing – Nodes are identified by their underlay address.
 2. Dialling – Nodes can initiate a direct connection to a peer by dialing them on their underlay address.
 3. Listening – Nodes can listen to other peers dialing them and can accept incoming connections.
 Nodes that do not accept incoming connections are called light nodes.
 4. Live connection – A node connection establishes a channel of communication which is kept alive until explicit disconnection, so that the existence of a connection means the remote peer is online and accepting messages.
 5. Channel security – The channel provides identity verification and implements encrypted and authenticated transport resisting man in the middle attacks.
 6. Protocol multiplexing – The underlay network service can accommodate several protocols running on the same connection.
 7. Delivery guarantees – Protocol messages have guaranteed delivery, i.e. delivery failures due to network problems result in direct error response.
 Order of delivery of messages within each protocol is guaranteed.
 8. Serialisation – The protocol message construction supports arbitrary data structure serialisation conventions.

 As the [libp2p](https://libp2p.io/) library meets all these requirements it has been used to build the Swarm underlay network.

 ### 2. Overlay Network